ftrias/pyembedc/README.md

 Version 1.2: 6 Sep 2018

 Copyright 2010-2018 by Fernando Trias
-See LICENSE for terms of use.
+See LICENSE for MIT license terms of use.

 ## PREREQUISITES